ServiceNow/azimuth/docs/docs/key-concepts/similarity.md

 Similarity analysis is based on the relative locations of utterances in embedding space.
-This analysis can be quite powerful given that **no trained ML model is needed**; only a dataset needs to be provided.
+This analysis can be quite powerful given that **no trained ML model is needed**; only a dataset needs to be supplied.

-Within Azimuth, different similarity analyses are conducted to determine how similar utterances are within a class, across classes, and so on.
+Within Azimuth, different similarity analyses are provided to determine how similar utterances are within a class, across classes, and so on.
+This can help indicate whether classes are well-defined, or whether changes should be made to improve the dataset, such as by redefining classes, relabeling or omitting data, or augmenting the dataset.

 ## Where is this used in Azimuth?